rtagaras/Financial-Modeling/Options Pricing/README.md

-This file demonstrates methods for pricing a variety of options.
+This project demonstrates methods for pricing a variety of options. options_pricing.cpp calculates values for the following option types:

-Included are:

 European options (binomial lattice, geometric Brownian motion)